ZEISS-PiWeb/PiWeb-Import-Sdk/docs/writing_a_plugin/plugin_type.md

 Before we can start to write our first plug-in, you must choose which one of those two plug-in types you want to create.

 ## Import format plug-ins
 Import format plug-ins add a new file format to the built-in filesystem based import automation of the *PiWeb Auto Importer*.
-The plug-in implementation can decide which files should be handled, how multiple files need to be grouped together (if necessary) and how to interpret the file contents as inspection plan and measurement data.
+The plug-in implementation can decide which files should be handled, how multiple files need to be grouped together (if this is necessary at all) and how to interpret the file contents as inspection plan and measurement data.
 Other aspects, such as watching for new import files, updating import logs and uploading data, are still handled by the PiWeb Auto Importer and cannot be customized with this plug-in type.
 Write import format plug-ins when you need to import files of a format that PiWeb does not support natively.
 For more in-depth information about how import format plug-ins work, see [Import format]({% link docs/plugin_fundamentals/import_format.md %}) in our plug-in fundamentals.

 ## Import automation plug-ins